 Third-party review platforms pool together customer opinions and testimonials all in one place.
 With so many reviews and brand mentions, these sites show up prominently in search results and are a convenient place to get real customer insights.

 A majority 90% of people read online reviews before they decide whether or not to actually make a purchase.
-While a stellar rating gives your product positive social proof and makes it easier to gain new customers, a lower rating can ultimately damage your brand’s credibility.
+While a stellar rating gives your product positive social proof and makes it easier to gain new customers, a lower rating with too much negative feedback can ultimately damage your brand’s credibility.
+And getting new reviews regularly is especially important, as potential customers tend to look at recent reviews first.

 Asking for reviews of your products, services, or overall business can help you build a positive brand reputation.
 You just need to know when and how to ask, and make sure you don’t violate the rules of any review platforms you use.